 Turtle Bay Music School is proud to partner with local organizations to provide a wide variety of free music programs to senior New Yorkers.
-To learn more about partnering with Turtle Bay Music School, please contact our Director of Community Programs, Katie Mazzari, at email@example.com or at 212-753- 8811 x221.
+To learn more about partnering with Turtle Bay Music School, please contact Community Programs Manager Sarah Grosman at email@example.com or at 212-753- 8811 x220.

 Our partnerships have included:

 The Senior Center of VISIONS at Selis Manor is New York City’s first senior center designed exclusively for blind or visually impaired seniors.
 TBMS is proud to work with VISIONS to provide much-needed music programming.
 Renowned dancer and choreographer Quenia Ribeiro and percussionist Nick Birmelin lead participants in an exploration of the rhythms and motion unique to the various regions of Brazil, including various forms of Samba, Orixa dance and Maculele (stick fighting dance from sugar cane plantations of Bahia).

 "Working with Turtle Bay Music School has been such a positive experience […] The artists are able to make such strong connections with the audience and really transcend the clients for a moment to a place of peace and tranquility.
 Every participant feels recognized and truly a part from beginning to end.
 Artists from Turtle Bay Music School were able to bridge those gaps in age differences and really show how fun music is no matter what age you are.
 Turtle Bay Music School artists have been a wonderful addition to what we are able to offer at VISIONS […] Many of our participants are on fixed incomes and do not travel often to unfamiliar places.
 Being able to provide music in our space has given them such great joy and comfort.
 We look forward to continuing our partnership with Turtle Bay Music School; the participants wouldn’t have it any other way!!!"